Que hacer en londres antes de irte

 6. A PARK

-We say it like this, in general, because if you are short on time maybe you can only see one, or if you come in winter you won't have much body for parks, but visit one before you leave.
-Its many green spaces are also typical of London.
+So, in general, because if you're short on time, you might only be able to see one, or if you come in winter, you won't have much time for parks, but visit one before you leave.
+London's many green spaces are also typical.

-We leave you a list with those from the center:
+We leave you a list of those from the center:

 - Hyde Park, the largest in central London.

-- Kensington Gardens, adjacent to Hyde Park, is the park where Kensington Palace is located.
+- Kensington Gardens, bordering Hyde Park, is the park where Kensington Palace is located.

-- St. James's Park , on the west side of Buckingham Palace, and our favorite .
-Very well maintained, with views of Big Ben, Buckingham or the London Eye.
-Full of different animals, including their particular pelicans.
+- St. James's Park , west of Buckingham Palace, and my favorite .
+Very well-kept, with views of Big Ben, Buckingham, and the London Eye.
+Full of different animals, including its unique pelicans.

-- Green Park , on the east side of Buckingham Palace, as its name says, it is all green, there are hardly any flowers (in our Essential London tour we tell you why it is called that).
+- Green Park , on the east side of Buckingham Palace, as its name suggests, it is all green, there are hardly any flowers (in the Essential London tour we tell you why it is called that).

 7. A MUSEUM

-Again, choose one , but visit it, they are free and their collections are very complete!
-Remember to check if you have to reserve a time in advance, to ensure your entry, and the opening times.
+Again, choose one , but visit it—it's free and their collections are extensive!
+Remember to check if you need to reserve a time in advance to ensure your entry, and the opening hours.

-We leave you the list of the most central ones with the links to reserve tickets and a brief description of their collections.
+Here's a list of the most centrally located museums, along with links to book tickets and a brief description of their collections.

 - National Gallery , pictorial art